Workshops-on-Demand/wod-backend/README.md

 Necessary scripts to run set up for workshops appliances pre reqs:
-- Workshop entry in front end DB
+- Workshop entry in api-db server
-- Necessary infos in ansible variable file defining platform on which the Workshop will run (definied in plaftform yaml file in ansible/group-vars/...)
+- Necessary infos in ansible variable file defining platform on which the Workshop will run (definied in platform yaml file in ansible/group-vars/...)
 - Necessary scripts:
     -setup-WKSHP-Workshop-name.sh.j2
     -In case of Docker Appliance: